hildebrandmw/JTAGManager.jl/README.md

 to serve as a master for the Avalon interface.

 Then, a TCL server (courtesy of D.W.
-Hawkins) is then run in Quartus SystemConsole.
+Hawkins) is then run in Quartus System Console.
 This server allows any language capable of forming a TCP connection to generate read and write commands to the Avalon-MM system.
 By default, this server listens on port `2540`.
 *Security Note* The server is by default configured to only accept connections